techidaily/site-win11-tips/source/_posts/unblocking-and-streamlining-the-microsoft-store-in-win11.md

 ## 2\.
 Switch to a Different Account

  There’s a chance that Microsoft Store restrictions are impacting only the account you’re currently using.
-If you’re looking for a workaround, you could[switch user accounts](https://www.makeuseof.com/windows-11-switch-user-accounts/) .
+If you’re looking for a workaround, you could [switch user accounts](https://www.makeuseof.com/windows-11-switch-user-accounts/) .

  But if this didn’t fix the problem, move on to the next solution.

 ## 3\.
 Reset Microsoft Store

  You might be dealing with restricted actions in Microsoft Store due to outdated or corrupted cache files.
-Fortunately, there are multiple[ways to reset Microsoft Store](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) and fix the issue.
+Fortunately, there are multiple [ways to reset Microsoft Store](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) and fix the issue.

 ## 4\.
 Edit the Group Policy